ScottLogic/blog/_posts/2024-10-21-building-an-assignment-algorithm-2.markdown

 ---
 title: Building an Assignment Algorithm - Episode 2 / 3
-date: 2024-08-16 9:22:00 Z
+date: 2024-10-21 9:22:00 Z
 categories:
 - Tech
 tags:
 - Algorithms
-summary: How we built an assignment algorithm, the second blog in a series of 3.
+summary: Join us for the second installment of how we built an assignment algorithm.
+This blog will pick up from where we left off in part 1, exploring the measure of compromise over the course of multiple talk slots.
 author: jwarren
 ---